Filtrer par type

 What is CLOCKSS?

-The Mersenne Centre uses the services of CLOCKKS to perpetuate the archives of its articles.
+The centre Mersenne uses the services of CLOCKKS to perpetuate the archives of its articles.

 CLOCKSS means “Controlled LOCKSS (Lots of Copies Keep Stuff Safe)”.
 CLOCKSS is a permanent archiving solution using a data replication system.